nyaruka/nsms/README.rst

 Base Package / Module for RapidSMS Apps
 ----------------------------------------

-This package aims to provide a quick start for a basic RapidSMS setup using the tools Nyaruka uses to build its systems.
+RSMS package aims to provide a quick start for a basic RapidSMS setup using the tools Nyaruka uses to build its systems.
 This includes setting up rapidsms, rapidsms-httprouter, smartmin and our parsing and localization libraries.

 Getting Started
 ----------------